TimBogevich/Broccoli-MDM/README.md

 # Broccoli-MDM
 Broccoli-MDM is an open source master data management tool(MDM).
-MDM tools are used to store and define and control common data of organisation in one point.
+MDM tools are used to store and define and control common data of an organisation in the one point.

 ## Installation for developement